-The 12th Annual Donate Life Rose Parade float, called The Never-Ending Story, will feature butterflies emerging from storybooks to symbolize the enduring power of organ, eye and tissue donation and transplantation.
+LOS ANGELES, Calif. – June 17, 2014 – More than 70 organizations supporting Donate Life America’s life-saving mission unveiled their 12th Donate Life Rose Parade float, “The Never-Ending Story,” featuring butterflies emerging from storybooks to symbolize the enduring power of organ, eye and tissue donation.
 The Donate Life float and its honored participants are the centerpiece of a national campaign that leads up to the 2015 Rose Parade, themed “Inspiring Stories.”

 “Every donation of organs, eyes and tissue begins an inspiring story that lives on forever,” declared Bryan Stewart, chairman of the Donate Life Rose Parade Float Committee.
 “In their passing, deceased donors open up a world of health, sight and mobility to people in need.
 The gifts from living donors release family members, friends and even strangers to live more fully.
 Grateful transplant recipients are freed to contribute to their families, communities and future generations.
 Through its endless power to save, heal and transform lives, organ, eye and tissue donation is truly The Never-Ending Story.”